Skip to main content

 Frozen Bubbles

 We found this via Fireflies and Mudpies.
 To make these, you will need bubble solution and bubble wands.
 You’ll need some bubble solution, which hopefully will be in stock at the stores.
-If you can’t then, you may wish to make homemade bubble solution with glycerin, dish soap, and distilled water.
+If you can’t then, you may wish to make a homemade bubble solution with glycerin, dish soap, and distilled water.
 No glycerin?
 Then some light corn syrup could work!

 When blowing the bubbles, be sure to blow them into a bowl with a paper straw.
 A thin layer of ice will soon appear on every bubble.
 The ice appeared to float and slide along the surface of the bubble.